talshorer/git-dissect/README.md

 Note: Since `git dissect signal` runs _on the host_, `git-dissect` must be installed on it in order to use manual mode.

+Alternatively, if you don't want to install `git-dissect` on the hosts, you can run `git bisect {good|bad} dissect/<host>` to manually mark the commit checked out on `<host>` as good or bad.
+Note that this does not remove the host from the list of hosts that `git dissect collect` runs on.
+To achieve that, run `git update-ref -d refs/dissect/<host>`.

 ## Future

 * Better handling of error conditions.